Best MTB grips 2025 – our testers' picks of the models that will improve your mountain bike's comfort and handling

 Best MTB grip overall

-The multi-faceted design leads to a great all-round performance with the perfect mix of grip, shock absorption, and comfort.
+The multi-faceted design leads to a great all-round performance that blends grip, shock absorption, and comfort.

 Best super-sticky